 - $phone_number: phone number

-- $title: title at business or organization
+- $title: title at their business or organization

-- $organization: business or organization
+- $organization: business or organization they belong to

-- $address: address line 1
+- $address1: address line 1

 - $address2: address line 2

 - $region: region or state they live in

 - $timezone: time zone

 - $source: where a contact came from

 - $image: url to a photo of the person